dnnguyen99/blog/_posts/2023-06-28-multiple-linear-regression-part3.md

+---
+layout: post
+title: "Multiple Linear Regression (Part 3)"
+author: "Diep Nguyen"
+tags: [linear regression, optimization]
+categories: journal
+image: lr3_bg.jpg
+---
+> In this article, we will look at another technique to calculate the regression coefficients $\beta$ called Gradient Descent.
+This is an optimization technique that involves taking the gradient to find the optimal $\beta$ values that minimize the loss function.

 ## Optimization and Linear Regression
-We looked at how the normal equation can be used to solve for the coefficient estimates above.
+In the previous post, we looked at how the normal equation can be used to solve for the coefficient estimates $\beta$.
 Now, we will discuss a different method that uses an optimization technique called Gradient Descent (GD).
 GD is an iterative method that starts with a random initiation of the $\beta$ estimates and iteratively updates the estimates until convergence.
 Let us introduce a few notations for GD:

 1. $\beta^{(i)}$: the current $\beta$ estimate
 2. $\beta^{(i+1)}$: the new estimate obtained from $\beta$ after one iteration of GD